-Let’s start with the framerate “improvement”.
-First of all, let’s remember that unlocking 60 FPS in this game isn’t a major technological feat per se – the Dreamcast version was originally targeting 60 FPS, but sometime during development it switched to 30 FPS.
+Let’s start with the framerate improvement.
+First, let’s remember that unlocking 60 FPS in this game isn’t a major technological feat per se – the Dreamcast version was originally targeting 60 FPS, but sometime during development it switched to 30 FPS.
 The game’s physics engine is still running at 60 FPS even on the Dreamcast, and is using mostly the same values in both versions of the game.
 You can still see the original version running at 60 FPS in some older Sonic Adventure promotional footage.
 Also, the Dreamcast version runs at 60/50 FPS in Twinkle Circuit and in the menus.
 SADX merely enables the already built-in functionality for the rest of the game.
 There are even codes to unlock 60 FPS in the Dreamcast version, although the game certainly struggles with maintaining it on the Dreamcast.
 It makes sense that it was disabled because even at 30 FPS the Dreamcast struggles in graphically heavy areas like Final Egg 2.
 Thankfully there are only a few areas in the game where that happens.